Composed of retired and semi-retired professionals, our diverse, 500-person community includes:

 At HILR, you’ll gain both new experiences and new perspectives.
-During any given week you might explore geopolitics in the classroom, attend a lecture on the economy, rehearse a Shakespeare monologue, and lunch with friends in our courtyard.
+During any given week you might explore geopolitics in the classroom, attend a lecture on the economy, enjoy an exhibition of community artwork, and lunch with friends in our courtyard.

 A Dynamic and Engaged Community of Peers

 Our learners are deeply invested in the curriculum.
 In fact, HILR courses are all designed by the program participants, who guide their colleagues in an exploration of an area of interest or expertise in the liberal arts and sciences.
-When you feel ready to lead your own, we’re sure you’ll find the experience to be as gratifying as others do.
+When it’s time to lead your own, we’re sure you’ll find the experience to be as gratifying as others do.

-Outside the classroom, you’ll find that extracurricular activities—including poetry readings, musical productions, and brown-bag lunches—help forge new friendships and foster a deep sense of connection among us.
+Outside the classroom, you’ll find that engaging in special interest groups and activities helps forge new friendships and foster a deep sense of connection among us.

 A Home Near the Square